nicolasparada/go-messenger-demo/README.md

 ```
 cp .env.example .env
 ```
-Now, modify it with your own [GitHub client ID and secret](https://github.com/settings/applications/new):
+Now, modify it with your own [GitHub client ID and secret](https://github.com/settings/applications/new).
+In the Github page, set a callback URL like so `http://localhost:3000/api/oauth/github/callback`.

 Start database instance:
 ```bash